tanzbr/BotX-API/README.md

 ## Admin Page
- 🇺🇸 The project has a simple admin page to manage the connected number of whatsapp and see the logs.<br>
+The project has a simple admin page to manage the connected number of whatsapp and see the logs.
- 🇧🇷 O projeto possui uma página de administração simples para gerenciar o número de whatsapp conectado e ver os logs.

 **Admin Page Login**
 ![Admin page login](https://i.imgur.com/W6h2DeI.png)